-Dr. Robin D. Rogers obtained both his B.S. in Chemistry (1978, Summa Cum Laude) and his Ph.D. in Chemistry (1982) at The University of Alabama and currently serves as Distinguished Research Professor, Robert Ramsay Chair of Chemistry, and Director of the Center for Green Manufacturing at UA.
-He is an Honorary Professor at the Chinese Academy of Sciences Institute for Process Engineering in Beijing, China and from 2007-2009 was Chair of Green Chemistry and Co-Director of QUILL at The Queen’s University of Belfast in Northern Ireland (UK).
+Dr. Robin D. Rogers obtained both his B.S. in Chemistry (1978, Summa Cum Laude) and his Ph.D. in Chemistry (1982) at The University of Alabama and currently serves as Canada Excellence Research Chair in Green Chemistry and Green Chemicals at McGill University.
+He is a Fellow of the ACS, RSC, and AAAS, and is an Honorary Professor at the Chinese Academy of Sciences Institute for Process Engineering.
+From 1996-2014 was Professor of Chemistry at The University of Alabama including positions as Robert Ramsay Chair of Chemistry, Distinguished Research Professor, and Director of the Center for Green Manufacturing and from 2007-2009 he was also Chair of Green Chemistry and Co-Director of QUILL at The Queen’s University of Belfast.

 Rogers is the Founding Editor-in-Chief of the American Chemical Society journal Crystal Growth & Design.
 He is also an editorial board member of Separation Science & Technology, Solvent Extraction and Ion Exchange, and Chemistry Letters, as well as a member of the international advisory boards for Green Chemistry, Chemical Communications, and ChemSusChem.

-Rogers holds 16 issued patents and has published over 725 papers on a diverse array of topics.
+Rogers holds 21 issued patents and has published over 750 papers on a diverse array of topics.
 His research interests cover the use of ionic liquids and Green Chemistry for sustainable technology through innovation.
-In 2005, he was awarded the US Presidential Green Chemistry Challenge Award (Academic Division) for work related to the use of ionic liquids in sustainable technology.
-This technology was licensed later that year to BASF.
+In 2005, he was awarded the US Presidential Green Chemistry Challenge Award (Academic Division) and in 2011 the ACS Separations Science & Technology award for work related to the use of ionic liquids in sustainable technology.

 Rogers has co-organized a variety of meetings and symposia on Industrial Applications of Ionic Liquids and he has started a company (525 Solutions) to enhance the commercial viability of new technologies.
 The breadth of educational, research, editorial, and service endeavors gives Rogers a broad perspective on science and engineering research, development, and technology transfer.